dig/dig/README.md

 <h3>About Me </h3>

 - Computer Science graduate.
-- Interested in Programming, and Marketing.
+- Interested in programming, and marketing.

 <h3>Stack</h3>